davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 draft: true
 ---

 Distributed consensus algorithms are a critical piece of modern computing infrastructure, but few people really understand how they work.
 When the first consensus algorithm, *Paxos*, was introduced to the world in 1989, it was met with a sort of [indifferent confusion](https://www.microsoft.com/en-us/research/publication/part-time-parliament/), and it wasn't until 9 years later that it had gained enough grassroots popularity to be published in a major journal.
-As the world moved online and everyone started building and operating their critical infrastructure as distributed systems, Paxos found its way into the foundation of almost everyone of those newly built systems &mdash; but at the same time, it also grew notorious for being beyond the understanding of mere mortals.
+As the world moved online and everyone started building and operating their critical infrastructure as distributed systems, Paxos found its way into the foundation of almost everyone of those newly built systems &mdash; but at the same time, it also grew notorious for being beyond the comprehension of mere mortals.
 When a second viable consensus algorithm, *Raft*, finally came along well over a decade later, the paper was called *In Search of an Understandable Consensus Algorithm*, for good reason.

 I like Raft, and I think if you're choosing between Raft and multi-Paxos for a project today, Raft is probably the better choice.
 Multi-Paxos is presented as a rough sketch in the original Paxos paper, and so a hodgepodge of other papers have tried to fill in the blanks, but aren't completely consistent with one another; at least with Raft, there's a complete algorithm explained in one place!
 And yet, I don't think Paxos should be skipped over entirely.
 It's true the full multi-Paxos algorithm is complex and under-specified, but the core of Paxos (a little protocol called the *synod algorithm*) is small, well-specified, insightful, and can be embedded into other systems and algorithms.
 (TODO: doesn't Aurora do some kind of row-level Paxos?
 Maybe I'm misremembering.)